harripd/H2MMpythonlib/docs/source/CustomPrint.rst

 Custom Printing Functions
 -------------------------

-If you want to customize the display evne further, you can define your own display function.
+If you want to customize the display environment further, you can define your own display function.

 It must have at least 5 arguments, as :func:`EM_H2MM_C` or :meth:`h2mm_model.optimize` will call it like so: